-Being involved in accident can be devastating not only to your physical health but mentally as well.
-Dealing with the aftermath also stems itself to be complicated.
-Many accident victims do not know where to begin and are not too sure about the legal options they posses.
+Being involved in a vehicle wreck can be devastating, not only to your physical health but mentally as well.
+Dealing with the aftermath can also be complicated.
+Many collision victims do not know where to begin and are not too sure about the legal options open to them.

-There are certain measures you can follow when involved in a truck accident.
+There are certain measures you can take when involved in a truck accident:

-- Seek medical attention quickly.
-Even though you might not see a scrape or experience any physical pain after, it is strongly suggested that you be examined by a professional just in case you are suffering with pain down the line or if you have internal bleeding.
-If you are not admitted or seen by a medical professional after the incident it can be used against you as well in your claim.
+- Seek medical attention quickly: Even though you might not see a scrape or experience any physical pain after, it is strongly suggested that you be examined by a professional just in case you are suffering from pain down the line or if you have internal bleeding.
+If you are not admitted or seen by a medical professional after the incident it can be used against you in your claim.

-- Reach out to the insurance company to file a report.
-This step is critical, it is not a step that can be overlooked and if skipped it could affect your case greatly.
+- Reach out to the insurance company to file a report: This step is critical.
+It cannot be overlooked and if skipped it could affect your case greatly.

-- Call a local truck accident attorney.
-The law offices of Bisnar Chase have been specializing in truck accidents for many years and have a 96% success rate.
-Contact 949-203-3814 and receive a free consultation with one of our expert truck accident attorneys.
+- Call a local truck accident attorney: The law offices of Bisnar Chase have been specializing in big rig crashes for many years and have a 99% success rate.
+Contact 949-203-3814 and receive a free consultation with one of our expert 18-wheeler accident lawyers.

-In truck accident cases, it can be challenging to resolve who is truly at fault.
-Perhaps a negligent tractor trailer driver caused a collision in Anaheim because he was drowsy after spending too many hours driving the road.
-Perhaps the driver of a car caused the accident because she was speeding or cutting the truck driver off.
+In semi accident cases, it can be challenging to resolve who is truly at fault.
+Perhaps a negligent tractor-trailer driver caused a collision because he was drowsy after spending too many hours driving the road.
+Perhaps the driver of a car caused the incident because she was speeding or cutting the trucker off.

 In many cases, neither driver is at fault.
-Often, truck accidents are caused by poorly maintained vehicles, improperly loaded vehicles or defective truck parts.
-We know how to determine who was at fault and take action against them.
+At times, big rig collisions are caused by poorly maintained vehicles, improperly loaded vehicles, or defective parts.
+We know how to determine who was at fault and how to take action against them.

 With that said, if both parties are not at fault, how do you take legal action?
 The simplified answer is to prove negligence.